 1. Anxiety, including generalized anxiety disorder, phobias, panic disorder, and obsessive-compulsive disorder

-2. Mood disorders, including bipolar disorder and depression
+2. Mood disorders (also called affective disorders), including bipolar disorder (used to be called manic-depressive disorder) and depression

 3. Personality disorders, including narcissistic personality and borderline personality disorders